DrugLT/ImDrug/README.md

 Coming soon.

 ## License
-ImDrug codebase is under MIT license.
+ImDrug codebase is under the MIT license.
 For individual dataset usage, the dataset license will come up soon.

 ## Contact